 7. Respect your customers’ communication preferences

-It’s also important to not over-prompt customers as they experience different version of your app.
-In general, it’s good practices to only prompt customers once per app update.
-Otherwise, your updates will become a nuisance rather than a place to share feedback, and customers may get frustrated with the experience.
+It’s also important to not over-prompt customers as they experience different versions of your app.
+In general, it’s good practice to only prompt customers once per app update.
+Otherwise, your updates will become a nuisance rather than a place to share feedback, and customers may become frustrated with the experience.

 8. Keep a close eye on response rates